On Sale This Week: Lean Ground Beef + Pork Side Ribs

 The biggest reason is cost.
 Paid advertising and giveaway programs always come at a price, and that cost eventually reaches you, the customer.

 Our course hosts explained that customer acquisition costs, such as ads, influencer partnerships, and “free” products, must be built into pricing models.
-Those enticing deals are not truly free.
+Those enticing deals aren't truly free.
 The money has to come from somewhere.

 As a result, we would rather keep our pasture-raised meats fairly priced and transparent.
-We do not want to inflate our prices just to fund promotions that mainly benefit first-time buyers.
+We don't want to inflate our prices just to fund promotions that mainly benefit first-time buyers.

 Sustainable Growth Matters